joelhelbling/cuke_writer/README.md

 generated feature.
 If a feature did not have any generated scenarios, it will not generate a CukeWriter feature.

+_This just in!
+If your *generating* feature has a Background section which has steps which generate steps, then the *generated* feature will also have a Background section which contains those generated background steps._

 Why Would You Want This?
 ------------------------